 Full sunlight, moderate watering, and the right soil is the key to its growth.
 Must check out our article on how to grow a mulberry tree in a container to learn everything in detail.

 Blackcurrants are also among the best berries to grow in containers.
 Their sweet flavor and richness in Vitamin C make them quite invaluable.
 For this, you’ll need a large container.
 Just like mulberries, it can do well in a wide variety of soils — but preferably good drainage with some moisture-retaining ability and rich in organic matter.
 Remember to place the container in an area with plenty of sunlight.

 You should also note that frost drastically reduces the plant’s yields.
 Therefore, make sure you set a few protective measures in case you’re not in a frost-free region.

 USDA ZONES– 3-8

-Growing Gooseberries in containers is similar to currants; you’ll need a medium-sized pot, at least 15 inches deep but a little wider as gooseberry bushes are shallow-rooted, tend to sprawl than growing upright.
-They never grow above 5 feet tall, which is good for container gardeners.
+Growing Gooseberries in containers is similar to currants; you’ll need a medium-sized pot, at least 15 inches deep but a little wider, as gooseberry bushes are shallow-rooted and tend to sprawl than growing upright.
+The best part is these never grow above 5 feet tall, which is good for container gardeners.